 Plagiarism constitutes a serious breach of academic honesty and will not be tolerated.
 Unless I deem an act of plagiarism or cheating an honest mistake, I routinely assign students an "F" in the course for any act of academic dishonesty without the option of withdrawing from the course.
 Especially egregious acts will receive an "FX" with an additional notation of academic misconduct on the student's transcript.
 Please note that submitting work from another class as original work for this course constitutes academic dishonesty.
-For a full discussion of the Academic Honesty policies, please see http://www.mc3.edu/policy/aa/ethics.htm.
+For a full discussion of the Academic Honesty policies, please see the Student Academic Code of Ethics.